nuts-foundation/nuts-consent-cordapp/docs/pages/development/nuts-consent-cordapp.rst

 .. marker-for-readme

-The discovery service is written in Kotlin and can be build by Gradle.
+The consent cordapp is written in Kotlin and can be build by Gradle.

 Dependencies
 ************

-Since the discovery service depends on Corda, Java 1.8 is needed.
+Since the consent cordapp depends on Corda, Java 1.8 is needed.
 For the Oracle sdk, this means that your version needs to be > 1.8 update 151.
 This can give problems on several linux distro's.
-In that case use the latest OpenJDK sdk 1.8.
+In that case use the latest OpenJDK 1.8.

 The project is build with Gradle.
 A gradle wrapper is present in the project.